VEG Phase Instructions

 4. Apply a pest control spray (like Organocide) 1x a week.
 Apply more often when you have pests or diseases.

 5. “Top” 1x and “defoliate + debranch” for plant maintenance and better yields and bigger harvests.
+The goal is to shape your plants and fill the “canopy” space.

-TIP: The larger the pot, the larger the roots, and the larger the roots, the bigger the fruits!
+TIP: The larger the pot, the larger the roots, and the bigger the roots, the bigger the fruits!
 Make no mistake about it, bigger pots produce bigger plants and thus, bigger yields.
 Compare the stalk and branch thickness of plants grown in 2 gallon pots vs. 5 gallon pots, and you will see a noticeable difference.
 Thicker, stronger branches are able to produce thicker, stronger flowers.

 Although overwatering is worse than and more common than underwatering, underwatering can also kill your plants if you don’t water them for weeks.
 Here’s the deal.
 If the soil is very dry, the pot is light, and the plant is wilting, then the problem is easily diagnoseable.
 Verdict: underwatered!
 However, just because you see a severely wilted plant from underwatering, don’t assume it is dead.
 Not so fast!
 Water it slowly and it give it a day or two to see if it comes back to life on you.
 Some will.
 A few won’t.